Guido Fawkes - end of an era

 Enjoyable as it was, the evening did therefore feel like the end of an era.

-I can however report that the website is in safe hands because, in addition to Ross Kempsell, the current news editor just happens to be the son of an old friend of mine - the same person who in 1978 launched the Aberdeen student newspaper I subsequently relaunched nationally in 1983.
+The website is in safe hands however because the current news editor just happens to be the son of an old friend of mine - the same person who in 1978 launched the Aberdeen student newspaper we co-edited and I subsequently relaunched as a national student magazine in 1983.

 Funnily enough, that was driven by gossip and tittle-tattle too.
 Fancy that!